 e.
 To encourage good practice within the profession and to promote the use of quality assured standards within the profession and within trade by the exchange of information and expertise.

 f.
-To keep up to date with legal, economic and technological change both in the U.K. and in Europe and to ensure that modern trade practices are balanced by the most appropriate and effective enforcement techniques.
+To keep up to date with legal, economic and technological change both in the UK and in Europe and to ensure that modern trade practices are balanced by the most appropriate and effective enforcement techniques.

 h.
 Where any individual or corporate body is subject to enforcement action by a Member, they shall do everything that is within their control to ensure that the matter shall be actively pursued to a speedy decision within the constraints of fairness and the rights of the individual whilst, at the same time, maintaining professional standards.

-23. The Professional Conduct Committee (hereafter called the PCC) may consider any instances of conduct by Members of the Institute, which it believes, may have disregarded or breached the requirements of this Code or any other agreed policy documents.
-In particular this includes matters drawn to its attention by the Council of the Institute or the Executive Board or by any of the Institutes Branches or Sections or an individual Member or any person outside the Institute.
+23. The Professional Conduct Committee (hereafter called the PCC) may consider any instances of conduct by Members of the Institute, which it believes may have disregarded or breached the requirements of this Code or any other agreed policy documents.
+In particular this includes matters drawn to its attention by the Council of the Institute or the Executive Board or by any of the Institute's Branches or Sections or an individual Member or any person outside the Institute.
 This should be done in writing, to the Company Secretary and should be supported by appropriate evidence.

 24. The Company Secretary shall make preliminary enquiries, and if appropriate in consultation with the Chair or Chief Executive, to ensure that there is a bona fide breach of the Code before referral to the PCC.
-If not the complainant shall be advised in writing or by electronic communication within fifteen working days that the complaint will not be submitted to the PCC.
+If not the complainant shall be advised in writing or by electronic communication within 15 working days that the complaint will not be submitted to the PCC.
 The brief details of all such enquires will be reported to Council at their next meeting.

-25. The PCC after making suitable enquiries may decide not to investigate any such referral or compliant if it decides that there is insufficient evidence of professional misconduct to warrant further enquiry or if the matter is considered trivial or is an employment issue or it is more appropriate to be dealt with under another procedure.
-The complainant shall be informed of this decision by written or electronic communication within fifteen working days of the decision of the PCC.
+25. The PCC after making suitable enquiries may decide not to investigate any such referral or complaint if it decides that there is insufficient evidence of professional misconduct to warrant further enquiry or if the matter is considered trivial or is an employment issue or it is more appropriate to be dealt with under another procedure.
+The complainant shall be informed of this decision by written or electronic communication within 15 working days of the decision of the PCC.